Tim-Hofmeester/mostela-dieren/README.md

 <b>Repository</b>

-The published version of the data and code can be found on Zenodo
+A secured version of the data and code as used in the published article can be found on Zenodo:

 <a href="https://zenodo.org/badge/latestdoi/242999580"><img src="https://zenodo.org/badge/242999580.svg" alt="DOI"></a>